jesseabdul/github_fork_network/README.md

 forks_count in repo request can be used to find the forked repos

+business rules:
+	_ graphml file is saved in the /graphml_output folder (with date from runtime) _ each API request is saved to the app/debug folder as a .txt file to help with troubleshooting

 ## analysis ideas (look at 12/12/24 class)
 qualifying nodes for communities